A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 commenced Feb.
 2001.
 Whole books may be devoted to any one topic.

-and, indeed, to our world.
-It is highly selfish and short-sighted if, in the urge to
+is highly selfish and short-sighted if, in the urge to maintain our civilization through use

-maintain our civilization through use of the energy on which it depends, we so rape our
+of the energy on which it depends, we so rape our environment as to make life sterile,

-environment as to make life sterile, devoid of the natural wonders and pleasures that
+devoid of the natural wonders and pleasures that feed our souls.
+At the same time

-feed our souls.
-At the same time energy is so crucial to our economy that we must
+energy is so crucial to our economy that we must pursue all possible avenues that promise

-pursue all possible avenues that promise affordable energy.
-This page is dedicated to
+affordable energy.
+This page is dedicated to surveying information on the quest for

-surveying information on the quest for plentiful and affordable energy with only a minimal
+plentiful and affordable energy with only a minimal impact on the environment we must

-impact on the environment we must share with our offspring and their future.
+share with our offspring and their future.

 Energy issues will not go away.
 Neither will environmental concerns disappear.
 In the